ConSol/docker-headless-vnc-container/README.md

 USER 1000
 ```

-### 2) Change User of running Sakuli Container
+### 2) Change User of running VNC Container

 Per default, since version `1.3.0` all container processes will be executed with user id `1000`.
 You can change the user id as follows:

 #### 2.1) Using root (user id `0`)
 Add the `--user` flag to your docker run command:

-    docker run -it --user 0 -p 6911:6901 consol/centos-xfce-vnc
+    docker run -it --user 0 -p 6911:6901 consol/rocky-xfce-vnc

 #### 2.2) Using user and group id of host system
 Add the `--user` flag to your docker run command:

-    docker run -it -p 6911:6901 --user $(id -u):$(id -g) consol/centos-xfce-vnc
+    docker run -it -p 6911:6901 --user $(id -u):$(id -g) consol/rocky-xfce-vnc

 ### 3) Override VNC environment variables
 The following VNC environment variables can be overwritten at the `docker run` phase to customize your desktop environment inside the container: